Julie Waters Therapy

 IN THE FIELD

-I began practicing therapy in 2010 in community clinics, public schools, and restorative justice programs.From 2015-2020, I served as Executive Director and then Clinical Director at SOS Community Counseling - which was a nonprofit training facility offering free and low-fee services in Sonoma County.After stepping down from leadership in 2020, I continued with SOS as a part-time Clinical Supervisor as I set up my private practice business, which I now operate full-time in Oakland, California and online.
+Since 2010 I have been practicing psychotherapy in community clinics, public schools, and restorative justice programs.From 2015-2020, I served as Executive Director and then Clinical Director at SOS Community Counseling - which was a nonprofit training facility offering free and low-fee services in Sonoma County.In 2020, after stepping down from leadership, I continued with SOS as a part-time Clinical Supervisor as I built my private practice business, which I now operate full-time in Oakland, California and online.

 IN THE CLASSROOM